 Oral and written are the two separate types of communication in the area of communication.
 In some cases, an oral method is found to be suitable, while in other cases written method becomes important.
 One is more acceptable between oral and written communication?
 It depends on the nature, size, and needs of the organization.

-Following discussion will support that which one is more acceptable
+Following discussions will support that which one is more acceptable

 - Immediate Response: If an immediate response from then the receiver is expected the oral communication can serve the purpose properly.

 - The number of employees: When the number of employees is comparatively less, the sender of the message can directly communicate with all employees.
 This will also involve less time.
 In such a situation, oral communication is more effective.

 - Importance of time: Time is important all the time and every condition.
 Normally written communication takes more time.
 So, we can use oral communication when we need quick communication.

 - Labor Management Relation: If there is any dispute between labor and management then such dispute can be settled through the help of oral communication.

 - Nature of Receiver: If our receiver is illiterate in that case we should use oral communication because written communication is meaningless there.

 - Subject Matter: When the subject is very important like policy, programs, procedures, and instruction there should use written communication.